-Regular Cash Flow: A regular cash flow can be generated with day trading.
-Although there is no guarantee the trader will make a profit, calculation of the daily P&L is possible.
+- Regular Cash Flow: A regular cash flow can be generated with day trading.
+Although there is no guarantee the trader will make a profit, calculation of the daily profit and loss (P&L) is possible.
 This allows the trader to receive gains much quicker than through the more traditional strategies for investments.

 The Success Factors of Forex Scalping Strategies

 - Valid Edge: For a trader to make a profit using the scalping strategy, identification of positive trade setups within the live market is necessary.
 There are several ways this can be accomplished.
 This includes using fundamental tools, technical strategies, or algorithms.
 A strong edge can be verified statistically for potential profits.

 - Low Costs: Profit targets for scalping are smaller than for long-term investments and swing trades.
 In order for the bottom line to be preserved, spreads, commissions, and fees need to be as low as possible.

 - Discipline: A high trade volume is required for scalping.
 The only way the integrity of the strategy can be preserved is through consistent application and the conviction of the trader.

 - Strong Trade Execution: Precise trade execution is required for successful scalping.
 Maximum efficiency must be used for placing and filling orders in the market.
 This ensures the strategy’s integrity by decreasing slippage for all market entries and exits.
 Since a lot more trades are executed, currency pairs offering a combination of pricing volatility and liquidity are ideal.
 This offers more efficient trades through limited slippage and tighter spreads to make scalping strategies more effective.

 Certain traders almost exclusively use a specific approach, where others depend on numerous hybrid versions of different strategies.
 There is no strategy capable of working every single time.
 Traders should become familiar with a range of strategies for changing market conditions.